The Members of MAHICKRA CHEMICALS LIMITED

-14. Based upon the audit procedures performed and the information and explanationsgiven by the management the company has not made private placement of shares during theyear under review.
-Accordingly the provisions of clause 3 (xiv) of the Order areapplicable to the Company and the requirement of Section 42 of Companies Act 2013 havebeen complied with and the amount raised has been used for the purpose for which the fundswere raised.
+14. Based upon the audit procedures performed and the information and explanationsgiven by the management the Company has not made private placement of share during theyear under review.
+Accordingly the provisions of Clause 3 (xiv) of the Order areapplicable to the Company and the requirement of Section 42 of Companies Act 2013 havebeen complied with and the amount raised has been used for the purpose for which the fundswere raised.

-We have audited the internal financial controls over financial reporting of MAHICKRACHEMICALS LIMITED("the Company") as of 31st March 2019 in conjunction with ouraudit of the financial statements of the Company for the year ended on that date.
+We have audited the internal financial controls over financial reporting of MAHICKRACHEMICALS LIMITED("the Company") as of 31st March 2021in conjunctionwith our audit of the financial statements of the Company for the year ended on that date.